Deploy backend functions without Kubernetes

 If you later need a bigger orchestrator, the habits you built—small handlers, explicit triggers—translate more cleanly than a monolith split in a hurry.

-Primitives you keep
+What you keep without Kubernetes

 Author